TAMS-Group/bio_ik/README.md

 ## Basic Usage

-For ease of use and compatibility with existing code, the bio-ik algorithm is encapsulated as a Moveit kinematics plugin.
+For ease of use and compatibility with existing code, the bio_ik algorithm is encapsulated as a Moveit kinematics plugin.
-Therefore, bio-ik can be used as a direct replacement of the default Orocos/KDL-based IK solver.
+Therefore, bio_ik can be used as a direct replacement of the default Orocos/KDL-based IK solver.
-Given the name of an end-effector and a 6-DOF target pose, bio-ik will search a valid robot joint configuration that reaches the given target.
+Given the name of an end-effector and a 6-DOF target pose, bio_ik will search a valid robot joint configuration that reaches the given target.

-In our tests (see below), both in terms of success rate and solution time, bio-ik regularly outperformed the Orocos [1] solver and is competitive with trac-ik [2].
+In our tests (see below), both in terms of success rate and solution time, bio_ik regularly outperformed the Orocos [1] solver and is competitive with trac-ik [2].
-The bio-ik algorithm can also be used for high-DOF system like robot snakes, and it will automatically converge to the best approximate solutions for low-DOF arms where some target poses are not reachable exactly.
+The bio_ik algorithm can also be used for high-DOF system like robot snakes, and it will automatically converge to the best approximate solutions for low-DOF arms where some target poses are not reachable exactly.

-While you can write the Moveit configuration files by hand, the easiest way is to run the Moveit setup assistant for your robot, and then to select bio-ik as the IK solver when configuring the end effectors.
+While you can write the Moveit configuration files by hand, the easiest way is to run the Moveit setup assistant for your robot, and then to select bio_ik as the IK solver when configuring the end effectors.
 Once configured, the solver can be called using the standard Moveit API or used interactively from rviz using the MotionPlanning GUI plugin.